 - Used most commonly for booklets, newsletters, and mailers.

 - Great for smaller print projects, books will lay mostly flat with a professional look.

 - Faster turnaround time than other options as it can come straight off the printer pre-bound instead of going through a bindery process.

 - Can usually only use saddle stitch when the project is less than 100 pages and must be in page increments of 4.

 - Cannot print on the spine of the project.

-If your project is too large for saddle stitching or you want a nice clean, polished look to your printed piece, we usually encourage our clients to use a perfect bound binding.
-Perfect binding is the most widely used soft cover binding method out there.
+Your project may be too large for saddle stitching or you want a nice clean, polished look to your printed piece.
+In this case, we usually encourage our clients to use perfect bound binding.
+Perfect binding is the most common soft cover binding method out there.
 You probably see perfect binding every day of your life; this is what is used for paperback books.
 With this method, the pages and cover are glued together on the spine.
-The covers and pages are then trimmed to give off that "perfect" look and feel to them.
+The covers and pages are then trimmed to give that “perfect” look and feel to them.

 - Perfect binding is less expensive than hard-cover binding.

 - Allows a flat, spine to be printed on.

 - Can hold a larger number amount of pages than saddle stitching.